lexibank/tlopo/out/vol1/chapter7.md

-The primary sense of POc &ast;waga was perhaps 'large sailing canoe' in contrast to paddling canoes (dugouts and small outrigger canoes).
+The primary sense of POc _&ast;waga_ was perhaps 'large sailing canoe' in contrast to paddling canoes (dugouts and small outrigger canoes).
 This sense is widely reflected across subgroups of Oceanic.
 As the name of the largest and most prestigious type, &ast;waga would have been a natural choice as a generic term for all types of canoe and in a number of languages the generic sense has become primary.
 An example is from Kilivila, the language of the Kiriwina people of the Trobriand Islands (reported by [Haddon](../references.md#source-Haddon1937) ([1937](../references.md#source-Haddon1937):267-269), based on [Malinowski](../references.md#source-Malinowski1922) ([1922](../references.md#source-Malinowski1922)) and correspondence with Malinowski).
 In Kiriwina there are four named types of canoes.
-The kewoʔu is a simple dugout with outrigger, used in the lagoon.
-The kalipoulo, a fishing canoe, is a larger dugout with several designs.
+The _kewoʔu_ is a simple dugout with outrigger, used in the lagoon.
+The _kalipoulo_, a fishing canoe, is a larger dugout with several designs.
 These have in common a hull built up with a washstrake on each side, and transverse carved and painted breakwaters, and the hull usually has pointed ends, carved and painted.
 There is often a platform over the booms.
 The sail is a lateen.
 The masawa is a large trading canoe, similarly constructed to the kalipoulo but with two clinker-built washstrakes on each side and twenty or more booms covered by a continuous platform.
 It carries a large, elongated steering oar worked by two men.
 The nagega is larger and more seaworthy than the masawa, with higher sides and more carrying capacity and a central standing mast, as opposed to a leaning mast stepped within the hull and shored by a prop.
 The generic term for all these craft is waga.
 In another part of Papua, around Samarai, [Abel](../references.md#source-Abel1902) ([1902](../references.md#source-Abel1902):62) reports that vaga is the generic for all kinds of sailing canoes, but evidently excluded canoes without outriggers or sails.

 Cognates belonging to the set above are sometimes placed together with forms listed below:

 ```
 WMP: Malay       waŋkaŋ         'Chinese junk'
 WMP: Javanese    waŋkaŋ         'Chinese junk'
 WMP: Ngaju Dayak vaŋkaŋ         'Chinese junk'
 ```